The after-Thanksgiving turkey sandwich is an American institution, but might I be so bold as to suggest a change up this year?

 Whatever you do, don’t leave out the fish sauce!
 It’s the most important ingredient.

-While the turkey is simmering, you can prepare the other toppings.
+While the turkey is simmering, you can prepare the other toppings for your Turkey Banh Mi.
 I used some shredded carrot, cucumber, onions, and peppers that I had.
 It wouldn’t take long to shred a few crunchy veggies though if you don’t have any left over.

 You can use a box grater to make quick work of them and then just toss them with a few tablespoons of rice wine vinegar and a pinch of salt to quickly pickle them.
 Because they are so thin, you only need to let them sit for a few minutes.